icsmw/tslink/README.md

 | `snake_case_naming = "rule"`          |          | "`methods`", "`fields`" or "`methods,fields`" | global rule of renaming                          |
 | `exception_suppression = true`        |          | `bool`                                        | global rule for javascript exception suppression |
 | `int_over_32_as_big_int = true` | | `bool` | using of BigInt type |

+**Note**: Prior to version `0.4.1`, the `[tslink]` section at the root level of `Cargo.toml` was used.
+Starting from version `0.4.2`, the default location for configuration has been moved to `[package.metadata.tslink]` to ensure full compatibility with Cargo's schema.
+However, all versions from `0.4.2` onward retain backward compatibility and still check the deprecated root-level `[tslink]` section.
+In such cases, Cargo will emit a warning about unexpected keys in the manifest.

 ## QA and Troubleshooting